TruebitProtocol/truebit-eth/README.md

 ### "Start container"

-We first open a new container with two parts
+We first open a new container with two parts:

 1. **Truebit-OS**.
 Solvers and Verifiers can solve and verify tasks via command-line interface.